 For that reason, we chose Folk art enamels, which are dishwasher safe once they have properly cured.
 Please note, this does NOT mean they are microwave safe, but then again, who puts their wine in the microwave?!

 There are several other brands that are also dishwasher safe once cured, such as Martha Stewart paints that we used in our personalized wine glasses.
 The wine glasses are generally available at dollar stores for as little as $1 per Set.

 Place the elastic band on the glass just below where Santa’s belt will rest.
 Place another elastic at the top where the top of Santa’s suit will end, about an inch from the top of the glass.
 The reason for this is that although the paint is non-toxic, it’s really not a good idea to have come into contact with your mouth, it’s really NOT meant to be ingested, plus it will wear down the design over time.

-Paint the stem, body and above the “belt” red.
-Alternatively you can use paint masking tape to mark off (& Protect the areas you DONT want painted) and spray paint the glasses red with Krylon Stained Glass Paint.
+Paint the stem, body, and above the “belt” red.
+Alternatively, you can use paint masking tape to mark off (& Protect the areas you don’t want to be painted) and spray paint the glasses red with Krylon Stained Glass Paint.
 This may be a better option for you if you plan on making a larger amount for gifting.